 What is diversity of safety in practice?

-In the recent blog post of this diversity of safety blog series, we explained why all great safety cultures require diversity in the point of views and observations.
-In this article, we’ll dig deeper how diversity shows in practice.
+In the recent blog post of this diversity of safety blog series, we explained why all great safety cultures require diversity in their point of view and observations.
+In this article, we’ll dig deeper into how diversity shows in practice.

 — Matthew Syed in his book Rebel Ideas

 In his excellent book Rebel Ideas, Matthew Syed tells a story about a psychological experiment done by Richard E. Nisbett and Takahiko Masuda, two academics from the University of Michigan at Ann Arbor.
 The experiment was simple: two groups, one from the United States and one from Japan, looked at the same video clips from underwater scenes and simply described what they saw.
 What was remarkable was how much these two group descriptions and explanations differed.
 It was like they were talking about completely different videos.
-What the US people saw in the videos was fish, bellies and dots in comparison to what the Japanese described were streams, water color nuances.
-The Americans projected their individualistic background and point of views directly what they saw just as Japanese projected their collective cultural factors and point of views to their views.
+What the US people saw in the videos was fish, bellies and dots in comparison to what the Japanese described were streams, and watercolour nuances.
+The Americans projected their individualistic background and point of view directly to what they saw just as the Japanese projected their collective cultural factors and point of view to their views.

 Falcony provides Incident Reporting, Near Miss Reporting and Prevention Tools.
-If you would like to learn more, contact us or try our 30-days free trial:
+If you would like to learn more, contact us or try our 30-day free trial:

 We are building the world's first operational involvement platform.
 Our mission is to make the process of finding, sharing, fixing and learning from issues and observations as easy as thinking about them and as rewarding as being remembered for them.